-Grass, Rock, Jamison & Wades Lakes Professional Review and Guide
+Grass, Rock, Jamison & Wades Lakes Professional Guide

 "A quartet of delightful lakes lures backpackers and hikers alike on this semi-loop trip.
 Grass, Rock, Jamison, and Wades lakes are among the few lakes around the Lakes Basin Recreation Area where camping is allowed, which explains the lakes’ popularity with backpackers.
 However, camping isn’t the only appeal, as the scenery is superb, the fishing is reported to be fair, and the swimming can be quite refreshing on a typically hot summer day.